ragelink/porkbun-cli/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-CLI implementation based on [[ PorkBun Api Docs V3 - Beta | https://porkbun.com/api/json/v3/documentation#Domain%20Update%20Name%20Servers ]]
+CLI implementation based on: https://porkbun.com/api/json/v3/documentation#Domain%20Update%20Name%20Servers

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.